hrithiksaini22/cka-prep-documentation/Day-3/scheduling.md

 You cant simply moce the pod from one system to another, it can only be destroyed and created in a new node/system.

-- To specify node for existing pod, We have to create a binding object and then send post request to the pod binding API server.
+- To specify a new node for existing pod, We have to create a binding object and then send post request to the pod binding API server.
 - Binding object is defined in the below syntax:

 ```yaml